ian-griptape-ai/griptape-nodes-library-keycolors/README.md

 # Extract Key Colors Node Library

-A Griptape node library for extracting dominant colors from images using Pylette's KMeans clustering algorithm.
+A Griptape node library for extracting dominant colors from images using Pylette's Median Cut algorithm.

 ## Overview

 The ExtractKeyColors node analyzes input images to extract the most prominent colors, creating dynamic color picker parameters for each extracted color.
-The node uses Pylette's KMeans clustering algorithm which automatically orders colors by their frequency in the image.
+The node uses Pylette's Median Cut algorithm which automatically orders colors by their frequency in the image.

 ## Features

-- **KMeans Clustering**: Uses Pylette's optimized KMeans algorithm for perceptual color extraction
+- **Median Cut Algorithm**: Uses Pylette's optimized Median Cut algorithm for perceptual color extraction
 - **Automatic Frequency Sorting**: Colors are automatically ordered by their prominence in the image
 - **Dynamic Parameters**: Creates color picker UI components for each extracted color
 - **Flexible Input Support**: Handles ImageArtifact, ImageUrlArtifact, and dictionary formats